A Limp in the Woods (Day 97)

 Lemon Squeezer

-There are two campfire types in which the ligneous meets the igneous: The White Man and The Indian.
-Smokey Bear, that fruity-looking fire suppression representative, would throw a hissy around either, but especially the former.
+There are two campfire types wherein the ligneous meets the igneous: the White Man and the Indian.
+Smokey Bear, that fruity-looking fire suppression representative with his own zip code and postage stamp, would throw a hissy around either, especially the former.

 The White Man Fire is a needlessly large conflagration that quickly depletes all biomass in the area.
-It alerts anyone within a wide perimeter that a novice outdoorsman with a bite-sized penis--and likely a hatchet, gun, and truck--is camping nearby.
+It alerts anyone within a wide perimeter that a novice outdoorsman with a bite-sized penis--and a hatchet, a gun, and a truck--is camping too closely.
 An inferno, fueled by testosterone or the demented desire for it.
 A fire so big it swallows its fuel without tasting it.

 Last night I stockpiled the necessary kindling and threw together an Indian Fire, to help drive thoughts from my migraine.
 And to keep the bugs at bay.
 Except for an endless echelon of kamikaze moths, it worked.
 (Like Cpl.
 Tillman, moths know no friendly fire.)
-If anything, the birch bark burned too enthusiastically; it lit up the night like a flame-thrower.
+If anything, the birch bark burned too keenly; the peelings lit up the night like a flame-thrower.
 I had to squint, abetting the headache.
 But when the firestorm chilled, so did my throbbing noggin.
 Hurting heads are fickle.

-Forefootnote(1): “Only YOU can prevent forest fires!”
-Smokey cautioned us youngins, back when I built fires using only two sticks.
-(Okay, okay: two sticks and some crumpled Sunday newspapers, and a gallon or two of gasoline, and a box and a half of strike-anywhere matches.)
-Smokey’d rudely point his furry finger and bestow too much responsibility on a half-baked twelve year-old.
-Seems ol’ Smokey had been inhaling a little too much smoke, neglecting to recall that a high percent of fires around where I grew up, the sun-kissed Sierra, were an ACT OF GOD, generated by lightning.
+“Finger”note(1): “Only YOU can prevent forest fires!”
+Smokey warned us youngins, back when I could build fires using only two sticks.
+(Okay: two sticks and some crumpled newspapers, and a gallon of gasoline, and a box of strike-anywhere matches, and a blow-torch.)
+Smokey rudely pointed his furry finger, bestowing too much responsibility on a half-baked twelve year-old.
+(But I also gave him the finger.)
+Seems ol’ Smokey had been inhaling too much smoke, omitting that a high percent of fires in the sun-kissed Sierra were an ACT OF GOD caused by lightning.
 Smokey and God need to settle matters once and for all, leaving you and me out of it.

-The aim now was to scrape back up to the others (defying Rule #9 revealed on Day 36--spend time alone).
-I didn’t know how much ground they’d covered yesterday, but I hoped it wasn’t much.
+The aim now was to scrape back up to the others (defying Rule #9 from Day 36).
+I have no idea how much ground they covered yesterday, but I hope it wasn’t much.
 The trail’s been an outright riot in their company.
-My cheeks and my abdomen ache as much as my feet, from the myriad of mirth.
+My cheeks and my abdomen ache as much as my feet, from all the mirth.
 The abdomen ache is a good ache, not my usual belly-aching.

-It was equally as important, however, to subdue any unbridled brio.
-To listen to the body in which I’m presently encased!
-I’ve neglected it.
-The human organism shouldn’t always operate on a schedule set by the mind, or by those around us, particularly when they’re younger and fitter; only by its own wonderful, weird workings.
-Sure, it can be persuaded to abide by a plan, but just the same: we must tune inward and listen in, then rectify or fine-tune those plans.
+But it’s just as important to subdue any unbridled brio.
+To listen to the body in which I’m presently encased.
+I’ve neglected it, full stop.
+(Neglecting it without enough full-stops.)
+The human organism shouldn’t always operate on a schedule set by the mind, or by those around us, particularly when they’re younger and fitter; only by its own weird, wonderful workings.
+Sure, it can be persuaded to abide, but just the same: we must tune inward and listen in, then rectify or fine-tune those plans.
 Tune in, fine-tune.
-(I penned something of a similar ilk back on Day 50--that I require a warm-up to keep this stuff up.)
+(I penned something of a similar ilk on Day 50--that I need a warm-up to keep this stuff up.)
+If plan A fails, there’s still twenty-five letters left.

-For most the day I loped and languished and laughed alone, eventually entering a swarming Harriman State Park--not to be confused with Hairy Man State Park.
+For most of the day I loped and languished and laughed alone.
+Eventually I entered a swarming Harriman State Park--not to be confused with Hairy Man Park.
 There I took a side-trip to a lake-sized Island Pond.
-The pond looked fishy.
 A sloshed fisherman of Irish descent hadn’t caught wind of me (or chose not to) when I stepped by.
 He kept casting and just about removed the right side of my nose with an airborne fishhook.
 “First thing I’d’ve caughten all day,” he sighed, gesturing with his hands.
 I joked to him that no self-respecting fish would be caught with my nose in its jaw.

-“You an angler?” he asked, filling an uncomfortable noiseless gap.
-I noticed a small bearbell attached to the end of his fishing rod, in the event he were to snag a bear.
+“You an angler?” he asked, filling a noiseless gap.
+He had a tiny bearbell attached to the end of his fishing rod, in the event he were to snag a bear.

 “Nah, more of a straight-liner.
 Then again, there are no straight lines in Nature; the trail continuously zig-zags.”

 Cue blank stare.
-I chose not to tell him I’m afraid of any creature with two eyes.
+I chose not to tell him I’m afraid of anything with gills, or with two eyes.

-I served an arrivederci and kept on, wondering why you never see a woman fishing alone.
+I dished an arrivederci and kept on, wondering why you never see a woman fishing alone.
 Or why I never.
-The only answer I could come up with was the ol’ standby me mate Sadler (a friend collector who likes people much more than I do) used to use during our sentence at Shawshank High: nobody knows.
-(In high school it was cool to call others by their last name.)
+There’s something fishy about that.
+The only answer I could come up with was the ol’ standby me mate Sadler, a friend collector who likes people much more than I do (“a friend to all is a friend to none,” said a polymath in the BC days), used to use during our sentence at Shawshank High: nobody knows.
+(In high school it was voguish to call others by their last name.)
 Here now nobody knows deserved a passing grade.

 If only the grades on the AT were as easy to pass.